 Recipient of the National Book Foundation's 'Under 35' award and author of Before You Suffocate Your Own Fool Self and The Office of Historical Corrections

-Debut novelist of Homegoing and recipient of the National Book Foundation's 'Under 35' award
+Author of Homegoing and Transcendent Kingdom, and recipient of the National Book Foundation's 'Under 35' award

 National Book Award-winning poet, author of Voyage of the Sable Venus